STUDENTS, YOUR ENTRY CAN GO PLACES!

 SEQUENCING OF SCIENCE FAIRS

 New South Wales students have the wonderful opportunity for projects from the smallest of school fairs to be able to progress to the largest high school science and engineering fair in the world.
-Below is the pathway for projects started after 1st September 2018 and it needs to be pointed that Young Scientist is the only state competition with a direct route to ISEF.
-Subject to funding from our major sponsors, we are hoping to select up to nine of the top Year 9-12 projects in the 2019 Young Scientist Awards to represent Australia at Intel ISEF in Anaheim, California, USA in May 2020.
+Below is the pathway for projects started after 1st September 2019 and it needs to be pointed that Young Scientist is the only state competition with a direct route to ISEF.
+Subject to funding from our major sponsors and COVID restrictions, we are hoping to select up to nine of the top Year 9-12 projects in the 2020 Young Scientist Awards to represent Australia at ISEF in the USA in May 2021.

 For students entering School and Regional Fairs the only way a project can advance to the national or international level is through the Young Scientist State Fair.
 Simply go to our online entry registration and upload your project for the chance of more prizes.